-There is a lot to think about when preparing for the Annual Meeting and you will play an important role in making this process simple and stress-free for your WIs.
+There is a lot to think about when preparing for the Annual Meeting.
+At a newly formed WI's first Annual Meeting, you will play an important role in making this process simple and stress-free for your WIs.
 As a WI Adviser, you will support the committee with this process, especially the WI Secretary, explaining what needs to be done or organised and then keeping a watchful eye that things are in place.
-You will also be in attendance at the Annual Meeting to answer any questions and oversee the processes.
+You will also need to be in attendance at the first Annual Meeting to answer any questions and oversee the processes.
+WIs should be able to carry out subsequent Annual Meetings but may get in touch with questions beforehand.
+As a WI Adviser you may also be invited to subsequent WI Annual Meetings, it is up to you if you are able to attend, but please inform your federation of the request and whether you are able to go or not.